silvacms/documentation/source/silva/api/zca.rst

    adapter = IAutorizationManager(content, None)
    if adapter is None:
-      # No adapter have been found
+      # No adapter have been found, fallback code
+      pass
    else:
-      # Can use adapter.
+      # Can use adapter
+      pass

 How to retrieve a Zope multiple-adapter